sola-st/CMI-Finder/README.md

 # CMI-Finder
-This artifact is a full functional and reusable implementation of the approach and results presented in the paper "When to Say What: Learning to Find Condition-Message Inconsistencies" https://link.to.paper.
+This artifact is a full functional and reusable implementation of the approach and results presented in the paper ["When to Say What: Learning to Find Condition-Message Inconsistencies"](https://drive.google.com/file/d/15owjJPBpH5y12mjIcFYfcDQk7UvnCOwk).
 The goal of CMI-Finder is to automatically detect condition-message inconsistencies.
 An example of condition message inconsistency is given below where the operator "or" in the condition is inconsistent with the logic of the message (or --> and):
 ```Python
 if len(bits) != 4 or len(bits) != 6 :
     raise template.TemplateSyntaxError("%r takes exactly\